ntlinh16/elmerfs-eval/README.md

 # Benchmarking the elmerfs on Grid5000 system

-This experiment measure the convergence time, performances and contentions (which described n detail later) of [elmerfs](https://github.com/scality/elmerfs) which is a file system using an [AntidoteDB](https://www.antidoteDB.eu/) cluster as backend.
+This project uses [cloudal](https://github.com/ntlinh16/cloudal) to perform a  full factorial experiment workflow automatically.
+This experiment measures the convergence time, the read/write performance and contentions (which described in detail later) of [elmerfs](https://github.com/scality/elmerfs), which is a file system using an [AntidoteDB](https://www.antidoteDB.eu/) cluster as a backend.

 ## Introduction

-The workflow of this experiment follow [the general experiment flowchart of cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).
+The workflow of this experiment follows [the general experiment flowchart of cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).

-The `create_combs_queue()` function is currently set for iteration, latency and benchmarks.
+The `create_combs_queue()` function generates combinations of the following parameters: iteration, latency and benchmarks.

+* `iteration: [1..2]`: the experiment will be repeat 5 times for a statistically significant result.
+* `latency: [20, 1000]`: while performing benchmark, the latency between AntidoteDB clusters is change from 20ms to 1 second
+* `latency_interval: logarithmic scale`: the increasing interval of latency will be calculated by logarithmic scale
+* `benchmarks: [convergence, performances, Contentions]`: three benchmarks will be used to test elmerfs

-The `setup_env()` function (1) makes a reservation for the required infrastructure; and then (2) configuring these hosts by: deploys a Kubernetes cluster to manage a AntidoteDB cluster; elmerfs is deploy on hosts which run AntidoteDB instances.
+The `setup_env()` function the provisioning and the configuring process
+* `provisioning`: makes a reservation for the required infrastructure;
+* `config_host()`: configuring these hosts by deploying a Kubernetes cluster to manage a AntidoteDB cluster; and then elmerfs is install on hosts which run AntidoteDB instances.

-The `run_exp_workflow()` perform the following steps:
+The `run_exp_workflow()` performs the following steps:
-1. Cleaning the experiment environment on related nodes
+1. Clean the experiment environment on related nodes
 2. Set the latency for a specific run
-3. Performing a given benchmark
+3. Perform a given benchmark
 4. Reset the latency
-5. Retrieving the results.
+5. Retrieve the results.

 ## How to run the experiment